 Assurance report of the independent auditor

-To: the general meeting and the supervisory board of Triodos Bank N.V.
+To: the general meeting and Supervisory Board of Triodos Bank N.V.

-Based on our procedures performed nothing has come to our attention that causes us to believe that the sustainability information included in the annual report 2019 of Triodos Bank N.V. (hereafter: the Bank), Zeist, does not present, in all material respects, a reliable and adequate view of:
+Based on our review procedures performed, nothing has come to our attention that causes us to believe that the sustainability information included in the Annual Report 2017 of Triodos Bank N.V. does not present, in all material respects, a reliable and adequate view of:

-- the policy and business operations with regard to corporate social responsibility; and
+- the policy and business operations with regard to sustainability; and

-- the thereto related events and achievements for the year ended 31 December 2019 in accordance with the Sustainability Reporting Standards of the Global Reporting Initiative (GRI) and the internally applied reporting criteria as included in the section ‘reporting criteria’.
+in accordance with the Sustainability Reporting Standards of the Global Reporting Initiative (GRI) and the internally applied reporting criteria.

 What we have reviewed

-We have reviewed the sustainability information included in the annual report for the year ended 31 December 2019, as included in the following sections in the annual report (hereafter: the sustainability information):
+We have reviewed the sustainability information for the year ended 31 December 2017, as included in the following sections in the Annual Report 2017 (‘the sustainability information’) of Triodos:

 The basis for our conclusion